wikiwong/crate-finder/README.md

 # crate-finder

-_Note: You may need to restart VSCode after installation to begin using Crate Finder._

 A VSCode extension intended to be a companion for your Rust development.
+Discover Crates and copy dependencies for your Cargo.toml without leaving your editor!

+_Note: You may need to restart VSCode once after installation to begin using Crate Finder._

 ## Features
 - Search for Rust crates